JakeC007/JakeC007.github.io/aboutme.md

     <div class="page-header">
       <h1 class="page-title">About Me</h1>
-      <p class="page-subtitle">CS PhD Candidate &middot; University of Chicago</p>
+      <p class="page-subtitle">CS PhD Student &middot; University of Chicago</p>
     </div>

     <div class="about-body">
       <p>
-        I'm a CS PhD candidate at the University of Chicago, working with
+        I'm a CS PhD Student at the University of Chicago, working with
         <a href="https://www.marshini.net/">Marshini Chetty</a> at the
         <a href="https://airlab.cs.uchicago.edu/">Amyoli Internet Research Lab</a>.
         My research sits at the intersection of human-computer interaction, children's privacy,